lukuang/InfoChain/README.md

   The code resides in Infolab at:```/infolab/node4/lukuang/code/InfoChain```

   ### Prerequisite
   In order to run the code, you need the have the [utility modules](https://github.com/lukuang/myUtility) I wrote before in   your python module search path.
-One way to do it is to include the path of the module to the PYTHONPATH environment variable:
+One way to do it is to download the module and include the path of the module to the PYTHONPATH environment variable:

   ```$ export PYTHONPATH=/path-contains-module:$PYTHONPATH```